alejandra-badia/ecommerce-marketing-bi-engine/README.md

 This is a notable data finding, but it should not be interpreted as definitive evidence of customer loyalty, strong retention, or a lack of acquisition activity.

-### Important Data Limitation: Left-Censored Customer History
+### Data Limitation: Left-Censored Customer History

 The dataset does not include a complete historical customer record or a separate, comprehensive list of customers active before the baseline period.